RPC for NestJS

 }

-scripts in parallel, waiting 5 seconds before starting generate
+}The dev script runs both commands in parallel, waiting 5 seconds before generate to let NestJS start.

 import { UserRPC } from 'vovk-client';